 Years Active: 1999 Voice: Lead/Baritone Group Name (before After Hours): Hearts In Harmony Sang w/: Ian Corby, Aaron Milic, Jonathan Pong, George Scott Contributions: In the very early months of 1999, Aaron, George, Jon and Ian decided to start a new group and Leslie became the new fifth member.
 His incredible voice however landed him a record deal in Antigua where he still lives and sings today.
 Sadly he only sang for six weeks with the boys but did manage to make some rough demo recordings with them which are still kicking around in the archives.

-Years Active: 1996-1998, then again from 2001 - 2008 Voice: Tenor/Lead/Baritone/Bass/Beatbox Group Name(s): Harmonic Company, After Hours Sang w/: Ian Corby, Edsel Mansia, Aaron Milic, Jonathan Pong, George Scott, Yee Kuang Wong Contributions: It was along side Jonathan, George and Edsel that Mike started this whole a cappella idea in the hallways of Riverdale Collegiate in 1996.
+Years Active: 1996-1998, then again from 2001 - 2008 Voice: Tenor/Lead/Baritone/Bass/Beatbox Group Name(s): Harmonic Company, After Hours Sang w/: Ian Corby, Edsel Mansia, Aaron Milic, Jonathan Pong, George Scott, Yee Kuang Wong Contributions: It was along side Jonathan, George and Edsel that Mike started this whole a harmony idea in the hallways of Riverdale Collegiate in 1996.
 He wrote a song called "Because I Love You" and co-wrote a song called "A Love That Would Last Forever (Someday, Somehow) with Aaron Milic during his first run between '96 and '98.
-Mike left the group for a few years, returning in 2001 to replace Dean Sasabuchi.
+Mike left the group for a few years, returning in 2001.
 In those seven years, Mike recorded two albums with the group; "After Hours - After Hours" and "After Hours - Woodshedding".
 He performed in countless live shows all over the city and has performed nearly 200 different songs with the group.
 His return for their 15th anniversary was met with great ovation and well deserved respect for his continued contributions to the group.

-Years Active: 1998 - 2009 Voice: Lead/Baritone/Bass Group Name(s): In Peace, Hearts In Harmony, One Guy Shy, After Hours Sang w/: Aaron Milic, Leslie Nanton, Jonathan Pong, Mike Santos, Dean Sasabuchi, George Scott, Michelle Scrimgeour-Brown, Yee Kuang Wong Contributions: One of the finest performers the group has ever had, Ian has entertained in countless shows, has recorded three albums with the group (Shadowboxing, After Hours, Woodshedding), has sung nearly 200 songs and along with Luke Hobbs, is one of the youngest members ever to sing with the group, starting at the tender age of 20.
+Years Active: 1998 - 2009 Voice: Lead/Baritone/Bass Group Name(s): In Peace, Hearts In Harmony, One Guy Shy, After Hours Sang w/: Aaron Milic, Leslie Nanton, Jonathan Pong, Mike Santos, George Scott, Michelle Scrimgeour-Brown, Yee Kuang Wong Contributions: One of the finest performers the group has ever had, Ian has entertained in countless shows, has recorded three albums with the group (Shadowboxing, After Hours, Woodshedding), has sung nearly 200 songs and along with Luke Hobbs, is one of the youngest members ever to sing with the group, starting at the tender age of 20.
 While Ian mostly provided bass and lower baritone harmonies, it was his memorable leads that he will be remembered for.
 His perfect "Runaround Sue", his character performance of "Good King Wenceslas", his hilarious prop infused "Mother-In-Law", his ultra manly "Big Bad John" and "Sixteen Tons" and his tear jerking rendition of "With Or Without You" are just a few of his most well known leads.
 His quirky humour and his consistent vocal performances truly raised the bar.

 other important people